Ralph Warren Marsh: Biography

 At Long Ashton, Marsh collaborated for 20 years with the entomologist H. G. H. Kearns and for many years with the pesticide chemist Hubert Martin, the author of The Scientific Principles of Crop Protection (St. Martin's Press, 1964).
 During his career, Marsh did research on pathogens of apples, pears, quinces, plums, peaches, and cherries; among such pathogens he studied are Venturia pyrina, Podosphaera leucotricha, Monilinia fructigena, Neofabraea malicorticis, and Neonectria ditissima.
-He also did research on pathogens of strawberries, raspberries, blueberries, blackberries, currants, and gooseberries; among such pathogens he studied are Pseudopeziza ribis, Botrytis cinerea, and Sphaerotheca mors-uvae.
+He also did research on pathogens of strawberries, raspberries, blueberries, blackberries, currants, and gooseberries; among such pathogens he studied are Pseudopeziza ribis, Botrytis cinerea, and Podosphaera mors-uvae.

 During WW II, he served as a quartermaster of the local Long Ashton Home Guard.
 With Hubert Martin, he demonstrated a simple way to control potato blight by spraying with a water can fitted with a round nozzle — this was useful for the Dig for Victory campaign.

 In 1944 Marsh gave the British Mycological Society's presidential address with the title Mycological contacts.
 The address deplored the society's failure to attract medical and industrial mycologists.
 He noted that UK newspapers, instead of the society's publications, alerted most of the society's members to the development of penicillin (obtained from Penicillium moulds).
 In his address, he also made interesting comments on the fervent pioneers of organic farming.

 He served for many years on the editorial board of the Annals of Applied Biology.
 He chaired the editorial board of The Biologist.
 In 1954 he was invited to join the governing board of Sexey's School.

 His wife Kathleen died in 1987.
 Upon his death in 1992, he was survived by their two sons and four grandchildren.